To know India and her people, one has to know the monsoons- Khushwant Singh

 RETURN JOURNEY – RAMNAGAR TO DELHI – 25014 / CORBET PRK LINK

 For Ramnagar, I usually prefer traveling by train.
-I find the above trains extremely convenient if road trip is not on mind.
+I find the above trains extremely convenient if a road trip is not in mind.
 The onward train starts at 4 p.m. in the late afternoon and reaches the destination by 9 p.m.
 One can reach their resorts and hotels well in time and catch up with dinner.
 Spend two days in the lap of nature and return to the city.
-The train that I prefer and suggest for return journey starts at 10 p.m. from Ramnagar station and very conveniently brings you to Delhi at 4 a.m.
+The train that I prefer and suggest for the return journey starts at 10 p.m. from Ramnagar station and very conveniently brings you to Delhi at 4 a.m.

 AAHANA RESORT, JIM CORBETT

 Not very far from the city station, it is located in the Sawaldeh village in Ram Nagar.
 The huge landscape exudes luxurious vibes from all its corners.
 Hubby and I arrived at Ram Nagar in the night.
 We were warmly received by one of the staff guys at the railway station.
 After a drive of 15 minutes, we entered Aahana.
-What followed next was a quick check in and a walk towards our room.
-I really liked the mini bridge and it was good to learn that it was open to use for nearby villagers too.
+What followed next was a quick check-in and a walk towards our room.
+I liked the mini bridge and it was good to learn that it was open to use for nearby villagers too.
 It shortened their walking time from one side to another.
 At that hour of the day, all that we needed was a comfortable bed in a well-done room.
 Thankfully, everything turned out to be as per expectations.
-Our suite room was huge and stood for bedroom as well as living room together.
+Our suite room was huge and stood for the bedroom as well as the living room together.
 Not to forget it had a huge washroom and a balcony too.
 We were handed over the menu and suggested to order anything from the kitchen.
 The good people worked on our order in thirty minutes and served us in the room.
 We were hungry and we loved the food.

 Day 1: STP (Sewage Treatment plant) and BIRDING